RoMed27/I2C_scan/README.md

 If a Not Acknolege is received by the Slave device then it will clean the register and the bus protocol.

 This was tested with an Accelerometer AXLD345 and a Preassure Sensor BMP180

+It is recommended to test each device one at a time